aws-samples/amazon-aurora-labs-for-mysql/docs/modules/prerequisites/index.md

 This lab contains the following tasks:

-1. Signing in to the AWS Management Console and creating an EC2 key pair
+1. Signing in to the AWS Management Console
 2. Creating a lab environment using AWS CloudFormation
-3. Installing an SSH client (Windows Users)

-## 1. Signing in to the AWS Management Console and creating an EC2 Key Pair
+## 1. Signing in to the AWS Management Console

 If you are running these labs in a formal, instructional setting, please use the Console URL, and credentials provided to you to access and log into the AWS Management Console.
 Otherwise, please use your own credentials.
 You can access the console at: <a href="https://console.aws.amazon.com/" target="_blank">https://console.aws.amazon.com/</a> or through the Single Sign-On (SSO) mechanism provided by your organization.